Luigian/Climbing_Tracker_Website/README.md

 * The efficacy for a climbing grade is calculated by taking the number of distinct routes of the same grade with at least one successful attempt and dividing it by the number of distinct routes of this same grade with at least one successful or unsuccessful attempt.

-* The efficiency for a climbing grade is calculated by taking the number of successful attemps to indistinct routes of the same grade and dividing it by the number of successful or unsuccessful attempts to indistinct routes of this same grade.
+* The efficiency for a climbing grade is calculated by taking the number of successful attempts to indistinct routes of the same grade and dividing it by the number of successful or unsuccessful attempts to indistinct routes of this same grade.

 * For querying this information, this website uses SQL (Structured Query Language).
 The join operation allow us to connect two separate tables by their common attributes and create another table which combines the information we need from both tables.